Multi-Prompt Alignment for Multi-Source Unsupervised Domain Adaptation: Method

+Even though Eqn~\ref{eqn:stg1_objective_func} allows us to obtain a prompt for each source and target domain pair, the noise level in the learned prompts differs due to variations in the amount of images and the domain gap between each source and target domain.
+One obvious consequence is that they might produce inconsistent results even for the same target domain image.
+Therefore, an $\mathcal{L}_1$ constraint (Eqn~\ref{eqn:l1_loss}) can be applied as a strategy for prompt alignment.

-\paragraph{Multi-Prompt Alignment.} Thus far, we have obtained a prompt for each source and target domain pair.
-However, the number of images as well as the noise level in each source domain varies, and hence these learned prompts might produce inconsistent results even for the same image.
-In the second stage, we aim to align predictions from different prompts and more importantly, we wish to find a domain-invariant latent space that minimizes the noise in learned prompts as well as can potentially generalize to unseen domains.
-To this end, we leverage auto-encoders that are trained to reconstruct the learned prompts.
-More formally, we use two separate auto-encoders, each consisting of a projection function $\textbf{Proj}(\cdot)$ and a back-projection function $\textbf{Proj}_b$($\cdot$).
-The learned prompts $\mP_i$ are first projected into a latent subspace of a lower dimension $d_I$ by $\textbf{Proj}(\cdot)$, followed by $\textbf{Proj}_b$($\cdot$) projecting the vectors back into soft prompts $\hat{\mP_i}$.
-Instead of projecting the whole prompt, we adjust $\mP_i$ to only contain the target token segment and feed its domain-specific and domain-invariant pieces to the two auto-encoders respectively.
-We posit that since these two feature vectors serve different purposes, using two separate auto-encoders will help with the alignment process.
-The $\textbf{Proj}(\cdot)$ function is implemented by a one-layer feed forward network while $\textbf{Proj}_b$($\cdot$) is implemented by a two-layer nonlinear perceptron:
+\paragraph{Better Alignment through Reconstructed Prompts.} While directly aligning the learned prompts produce decent results for multi-source UDA, the prompts are high-dimensional and might contain redundant information.
+Motivated by the theory that high dimensional data usually lies in a lower dimensional manifold~\cite{wang2014generalized}, we build upon auto-encoders for better alignment.
+By using such an architecture, we hope to learn a domain-invariant ``latent subspace'' of denoised prompts so that redundant information can be removed through the reconstruction of the learned prompts.
+More formally, we use an auto-encoder consisting of a projection function $\textbf{Proj}(\cdot)$ and a back-projection function $\textbf{Proj}_b$($\cdot$).
+The learned prompts $\bm{P}_i$ are first projected into a latent subspace of a lower dimension $d_I$ by $\textbf{Proj}(\cdot)$, followed by $\textbf{Proj}_b$($\cdot$) projecting the vectors back into soft prompts $\hat{\bm{P}_i}$.
+The $\textbf{Proj}(\cdot)$ function is implemented by a one-layer feed-forward network while $\textbf{Proj}_b$($\cdot$) is a two-layer nonlinear perceptron: where $\bm{v}_I = \textbf{Proj}(\bm{P}_i)$ and we optimize a reconstruction loss: